argots/slang/README.md

 Sequences and sets can have an identifier before them: `hello[ a, b, c]` or `hello{a, b, c}`.
 When used in the context of data, this represents a named collection (with the name `hello`).
 When used in the context of code, this represents a function call.

-There is no explicit function call syntax (i.e using the typical `f(x)` form).
+Slang syntax also allows function-call like usage: `a.b(5, 2)`.
+The meaning of this would depend on the context as well (and this might very well be disallowed for a pure data context).

 Tuples are a special composite type: `a:b` represents a pair.  `a:b:c` is allowed.
 The meaning of tuple is context dependent.
 Within